ychalier/transflow/USAGE.md

 **Dimensions.** Flow and bitmap sources must have the same dimensions.
 Again, FFmpeg's [scale filter](https://trac.ffmpeg.org/wiki/Scaling) will help you with that.

-**Output Filename.** Unless the `-r, --replace` flag is passed, the program automatically generates unique filenames to output files to avoid naming conflicts, by adding a numerical suffix.
+**Output Filename.** Unless the `-re, --replace` flag is passed, the program automatically generates unique filenames to output files to avoid naming conflicts, by adding a numerical suffix.

 **Output Format.** Output codec can be specified with the `-vc, --vcodec` argument.
 Default value is `h264`.
 Possible values can be listed with the `ffmpeg -codecs` command.